areed1192/python-sec/README.md

 1. Figuring out where it is
 2. Figuring out how to extract it

-The Python SEC library (`pysec`) is designed to make the collection and the extraction of SEC data quick and effortless.
+The Python SEC library (`edgar`) is designed to make the collection and the extraction of SEC data quick and effortless.
 The library was designed around some of the following goals:

 1. Making the usage of the EDGAR search system, in a prgorammatic fashion, more intuitive.